Sebastian Szymański

-Sebastian Szymański (born 10 May 1999) is a Polish professional footballer who plays as an attacking midfielder or a winger for Süper Lig club Fenerbahçe and the Poland national team.
+Sebastian Szymański (born 10 May 1999) is a Polish professional footballer who plays as an attacking midfielder or a winger for French club Rennes and the Poland national team.

 Club career

 Early career

 Szymański started training at the age of six at TOP 54 Biała Podlaska.
 In March 2013, he became a player of Legia Warsaw.
 In the 2015–16 season, he appeared in 12 matches and scored once for Legia's reserve team.
 He also played in one UEFA Youth League match and three matches of the Central Junior League, which Legia won after beating Pogoń Szczecin 5–4 on aggregate in a two-legged final, with Szymanski scoring twice in the second leg.

 Legia Warsaw

 In July 2016, Szymański was promoted to the first team and debuted on the seventh day in a 1–4 loss to Lech Poznań in the Polish Super Cup final.
 He made his Ekstraklasa debut on 20 August 2016 in a 1–3 loss to Arka Gdynia.
 In November 2016, he extended his contract with Legia until the end of June 2019.
 On 3 March 2017, in a 3–1 win over Zagłębie Lubin, he scored his first goal for Legia's first team.
 In the 2016–17 season, he won the Ekstraklasa title with the club, and was the youngest player to score a league goal that season.
 He also appeared in nine matches of the third-league reserves, scoring two goals, and five matches of the UEFA Youth League, in which he scored twice.
 In October 2017, he extended his contract with the club until 2022.
 In the 2017–18 campaign, he won the Polish Cup with Legia.